EffectsSDK/web-integration-sample/docs/Features-Usage-Examples.md

 })
 ```

-This method can be usefull in cases where browser changes stream videoTrack resolution in the fly (rotation the screen of mobile devices and ect.)
+This method can be usefull in cases where browser changes stream videoTrack resolution on the fly (rotation the screen of mobile devices and ect.)

 ## ErrorBus